drupalprojects/mutual_credit/README.txt

 1. Transaction processing hooks

 2. Transaction workflow.

-There is no built in way to 'edit' transactions, since such transitions should be strictly controlled.
-There is a hook system for defining transaction states and defining the permission callbacks for the transitions to move between states.
+Workflow is built up using mcapi_type and mcapi_state entities, with a special type of action being used as the workflow transition
 By default, transactions are created in FINISHED state, and the 'undo' transition is visible only to permitted users.
-The signatures module shows how a transaction workflow can be created using transitions, states, and $transaction->type It declares another state, 'pending', and 2 transitions, 'sign' and 'sign off' (plus various other logic & config).
+The signatures module shows how transaction workflow can be augmented with a new type, a new state, and two actions These actions are also used for entity operations
-Transitions show on the transaction as a field, and work through ajax.
-Each transition defined in hook_transaction_operations specifies the strings and callbacks needed.
-Each one determines under what circumstances it should appear and has an opportunity to inject elements into the confirm_form.

 3. Firstparty forms
 Of course you can build your own forms using modules for creating transactions, but this powerful form builder is provided.
 Each form has its own address in the menu system, access control, and can be available as a block also.